LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       entity directives and predicates to loaded entities in a running application without requiring access to the entities source code or restarting the application.

+   threaded engine
+      A computing thread running a goal whose solutions can be lazily and concurrently computed and retrieved.
+A threaded engine also supports a term queue that allows passing arbitrary terms to the engine.
+This queue can be used to pass e.g. data and new goals to the engine.